tkaden4/blog/_posts/2020-10-07-introduction.md

 my own understanding of the subject.
 Additionally it'll keep me focused on continuing to push forwards in learning new things, as success in this career path is very dependent on one's ability to stay current.

-Subjects will include (but are not limited to)
+Subjects will include, but are not limited to:

 - PLC Programming
 - Electrical Engineering